LemoFoundationLtd/lemo-tx/README.md

 ```
 LemoTx.createBoxTx(txConfig, subTxList)
 ```
-Create a transaction for box transactions,
+Create an unsigned LemoTx [`instance`](#tx-constructor) for box transactions,
+The API fills some special information in the `data` filed in LemoTx instance
 1. Box transaction can store multiple signed transaction informations including special transactions, but cannot store box transactions
 2. The timestamp of the box transaction is equal to the minimum timestamp of the child transaction in the box
 3. The neutron in the box transactions will succeed or fail at the same time, if one of the sub-transaction does not succeed then all the transactions in the box trade will fail
-If it's created successfully, sign the transaction
+4. The sub-transaction of the box transaction must be signed transaction If it's created successfully, sign the transaction
 Then, call the send method in [`lemo-client`](https://github.com/LemoFoundationLtd/lemo-client) to [`send`](https://github.com/LemoFoundationLtd/lemo-client#submodule-tx-send) the transaction to LemoChain